ottozastrow/indexAnyFrontend/standlet/docs/docs/scope and definitions/Article 1 - Subject matter and scope.md

       </div>
    </div>
    <p class="norm">7.&nbsp;&nbsp;Any device which, when placed on the market or put into service, incorporates as an integral part an <span class="italics">in vitro</span>
- diagnostic medical device as defined in point&nbsp;2 of Article&nbsp;2 of Regulation&nbsp;(EU)&nbsp;2017/746, shall be governed by this Regulation.
+ diagnostic medical device as defined in point&nbsp;2 of [[[Article&nbsp;2](../scope and definitionsArticle 2 - Definitions.md)](../scope and definitionsArticle 2 - Definitions.md)](../scope and definitionsArticle 2 - Definitions.md)
+of Regulation&nbsp;(EU)&nbsp;2017/746, shall be governed by this Regulation.
 The requirements of Regulation&nbsp;(EU)&nbsp;2017/746 shall apply to the <span class="italics">in vitro</span> diagnostic medical device part of the device.</p>
    <p class="norm">8.&nbsp;&nbsp;Any device which, when placed on the
-market or put into service, incorporates, as an integral part, a substance which, if used separately, would be considered to be a medicinal product as defined in point&nbsp;2 of Article&nbsp;1 of Directive&nbsp;2001/83/EC, including a medicinal product derived from human blood or human plasma as defined in point&nbsp;10 of Article&nbsp;1 of that Directive, and that has an action ancillary to that of the device, shall be assessed and authorised in accordance with this Regulation.</p>
+market or put into service, incorporates, as an integral part, a substance which, if used separately, would be considered to be a medicinal product as defined in point&nbsp;2 of [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md) of
+Directive&nbsp;2001/83/EC, including a medicinal product derived from human blood or human plasma as defined in point&nbsp;10 of [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md) of that Directive, and that has an action ancillary to that of the device, shall be assessed and authorised in accordance with this Regulation.</p>
    <p class="norm">However, if the action of that substance is principal